blazair/spacerobotics/assignments/assignment_1/lawny_ws/README.md

 >Kp_angular\
 >Kd_angular\

-K<sub>p,angular</sub> was always the first parameter that was to be chosen to get any semblance of the desired pattern, but the tutorial code had a K<sub>p,linear</sub> value of <ins>15.0</ins> which made the turtle to sway more often than not making it unreliable to tune the parameters properly.
+K<sub>p, angular</sub> was always the first parameter that was to be chosen to get any semblance of the desired pattern, but the tutorial code had a K<sub>p,linear</sub> value of <ins>15.0</ins> which made the turtle to sway more often than not making it unreliable to tune the parameters properly.
 Hence a small detour to get a consistent value for Kp_linear which turned out to be <ins> 9.65 </ins>

 With the new value, other values were selcted based on the following criteria with no particular order of imporatance heirarchy